thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

 This client gets the bearer token(from the TokenProvider provided in the first example).

-To view all classes/models used, see here
+To view all classes/models used, see here (missing link?)

 ## 1st scenario: